Los Angeles, Transportation & Possession of Cocaine for Sales

 The client, age 33, was devastated.
 He did have a prior criminal history, but he had gone several years with no police contact and was trying to live a law-abiding life.
 This slip-up wiped away his progress.

-Our client was charged with one charge of Sale / Transportation / Offer to Sell Controlled Substance (Health & Safety Code Section 11352(a)), a felony, and Transportation of a Controlled Substance (Health & Safety Code Section 11379), also a felony.
+Our client was charged with one count of Sale / Transportation / Offer to Sell Controlled Substance (Health & Safety Code Section 11352(a)), a felony, and Transportation of a Controlled Substance (Health & Safety Code Section 11379), also a felony.

-It merits mention that in the time since this case was filed, Health and Safety Code § 11379 has been amended to add a requirement that the transportation of the controlled substance be for purposes of sales, which, here was debatable.
+It merits mention that in the time since this case was resolved, Health and Safety Code § 11379 has been amended to add a requirement that the transportation of the controlled substance be for purposes of sales, which, here was debatable.
 Obviously, our client was not expecting any money from the female, but her Craigslist advertisement did suggest sex would be exchanged for the drugs, which is a form of sales.

 For more information about the issues involved in this case, click on the following articles: